Skip to main content

 restart_method:command

-• If you need the Raspberry Pi 40PIN to control the device, follow the installation instructions from the Klipper tutorial RPi Microcontroller
+• If you need the Raspberry Pi's 40-pin header to control devices, install it according to the Klipper tutorial RPi Microcontroller

 [mcu host]